nickw409/TimeSculptor/deliverables/Deliverable_4.md

 - Noah Schwartz

 # Introduction
-TimeSculptor is a scheduling app; targeted for people who struggle ADHD; provides a much easier and accessible interface for those people and features ADHD friendly User Interface.
-The expected consumer segment are individuals suffering from ADHD.
+ TimeSculptor is a scheduling app that aims to provide a seemless and user friendly experience, with a particular emphasis on being accessible for people with learning disabilities.
+It provides an accessible interface that adheres to guidelines outlined in [Pavlov (2014)](https://www.scirp.org/html/7-9301792_43152.htm) and [Moreno et al. (2023)](https://link.springer.com/article/10.1007/s10209-023-00986-z).
+The primary expected consumer segment individuals who possess learning disabilities, but this ultimately makes the app accessible for everyone.
 Upon logging in, you are then given the options to create events or edit your schedule's current events.
 You can utilize color coding, and assigning different symbols to your events.

 [TimeSculptor](https://github.com/nickw409/TimeSculptor)

 # Implemented Requirements

-List in this section, the requirements and associated pull request that you implemented for this release, following the example below--- include the description of the requirement, a link to the issue, a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
-I expect that you implement the features you specified in your MVP (c.f.
-D.2 Requirements).

 **Requirement:** change color switcher to preset colors, change red borders to black/no borders (depending on where)
 **Issue:** <https://github.com/nickw409/TimeSculptor/issues/57>